- 1 ELOHIM was the Word

 The Pentateuch Targumim (the Five Books of Moses) use the phrase “the Word” to describe the visible God who appeared to man.

-- The Pseudo Jonathan ben Uziel Targum (that was originally attributed to Jonathan ben Uziel, but is greatly disputed).
+- The Pseudo Jonathan ben Uzziel Targum (that was originally attributed to Jonathan ben Uzziel, but is greatly disputed).

-- The official Targum of the Synagogue, called the Onkelos Targum, purportedly written in the second century A.D. by Onkelos, who many identify as Aquila of Sinope, “a Roman national who converted to Judaism in Tannaic times (c.
-35–120 CE).”3
+- The official Targum of the Synagogue, called the Onkelos Targum, purportedly written in the second century by Onkelos, who many identify as Aquila of Sinope, a Roman national who converted to Judaism (c.
+35–120).6

 - The Targum Neofiti, of unknown date.

 - Fragments of the Targum, normally referred to as the “Jerusalem Fragments,” the most significant of which is the Paris Fragments (kept at Paris).